-- Borrow adaptive computer and audio equipment from the ATC
+- Equipment: Borrow Adaptive Computer and Audio Equipment from the ATC

 In the ATC we have six accessible workstations, each with a full suite of adaptive software.
-We also have an 80 cell refreshable braille display, two desktop video magnifiers, and high contrast keyboards available at select computers.
+We also have refreshable braille displays, desktop video magnifiers, and high contrast keyboards available at select computers.

 Fortunately, students are not limited to the computers in the ATC for accessibility.
 Adaptive technologies can be found at the following locations: